-- State and critique each poisson assumption in this context assumption: rate is constant. each mile I"ve riden my bike I"m equally likely to get a flat tire assumption: one event doesn't impact the chance of another another happening sooner / later. if I do get a flat tire, I'm as likely to have a second flat in the next mile as if I never got the flat tire.
+- State and critique each poisson assumption in this context

+assumption: rate is constant. each mile driven on bike is equally likely to cause a flat tire.

+assumption: one event occuring doesn't impact chance of another occuring.

-- Build a poisson model of flat bike tire events per 100 miles on the bike lambda = 11 / 23.52 flat tires per 100 miles
+- Build a poisson model of flat bike tire events per 100 miles on the bike